share it

 • Skeg box leaked...had to apply lots of silicon

 This boat is just a lot of fun, period.
-I have a higher-end fiberglass greenland/Bristish style boat that has been my go-to boat for awhile, but because of this yak's durability, agility, and features, it's almost a toss-up which one I choose to take paddling these days.
+I have a higher-end fiberglass Greenland/British style boat (Impex Montauk) that has been my go-to boat for awhile, but because of this yak's durability, agility, and features, it's a great back-up for many situations.

 Finally, I wanted the kayak to fit me, and being a small-framed person, that is hard to find these days.
-Miraculously, the Alchemy SMALL fit all these criteria to a tee.
+The Alchemy SMALL seemed to fit all these criteria.

 The deck is low, which pleases me very much since I paddle with a greenland paddle and also like to roll.
-I can go into a static brace very easily with this boat, even more so than my greenland boat.
+I can go into a static brace very easily with this boat, even more so than my glass boat.
 And rolling this boat is a breeze.
 The outfitting makes it very comfortable for me to roll as well, with hip pads and thigh braces holding you tight.
 Because of the low volume, most people will probably find the tight fit confining.
 Just remember, you are supposed to wear a kayak, not sit inside one.
-If the small size is too small, move on up to the larger volume.
+If the small size is too tight, there is also a larger volume.

 All in all, I'm very happy with this boat.